Air fryers are the cooking gadget of the moment — and unlike many other fads, this one's good news for your health.

 Because most people at home use oils made from unsaturated fats, like olive, avocado and peanut oil, you don't have to worry about trans fats, Trejo says.

 "Deep-fried foods, especially starchy fast foods, absorb a large amount of oil, which increases the risk of chronic illnesses.
-On the other hand, air-fried food may have minimal to no oils when cooked," says Razan Hallak, RD, a dietitian at The Ohio State University Wexner Medical Center.
+But air-fried foods may have minimal to no oils when cooked," says Razan Hallak, RD, a dietitian at The Ohio State University Wexner Medical Center.

 "We don't have enough research on the risks of eating air-fried food daily," Hallak says.
-"However, eating deep-fried food daily has many potential risks to our health due to the high amounts of oil they contain.
+"But eating deep-fried food daily has many potential risks to our health due to the high amounts of oil they have.
 Replacing deep-fried fast food with air-fried options may be beneficial to our health."

 Here are some other ways air frying can contribute to a more nutritious diet.